wics-uw/website/content/F2017/F17-event-dinner-with-professors.md

 Come meet your profs!
 We know you've seen them in lecture, but what are they like outside of class?
 Come socialize with CS professors over a casual dinner.
 Ask them anything CS or research related, or just get to know them!

-This is an women-onlly event.
+This is an women-only event.